High-Speed Vision-Based Flight in Clutter with Safety-Shielded Reinforcement Learning: Methodology

 \subsection{HOCBF-based Correction Loop}

 Since reward shaping only acts as a soft incentive rather than a hard constraint, the agent can still suffer severe failures.
 To provide theoretical safety guarantees during real-world deployment, we integrate a safety filter based on High-Order Control Barrier Functions (HOCBF)~\cite{xiao2021hocbf}.
-This optimization layer minimally deviates from the raw reference action of the policy $\mathbf{a}_{\text{raw}}$ to strictly satisfy safety constraints.
+This optimization layer minimally deviates from the raw reference acceleration $ \mathbf{a}_{\text{raw}} $which can be derived from the policy output $ \mathbf{a}_t^\pi $ to strictly satisfy the safety constraints.
 We formulate this as a Quadratic Program (QP):

-For an obstacle $i$, we define the candidate barrier function $h_i(\mathbf{r}_t) = \| \mathbf{r}_t \|^2 - r_{safe}^2$, where $\mathbf{r}_t$ denotes the relative position vector extending from the UAV to the nearest obstacle point identified within the local point cloud reconstructed from real-time depth observations and $r_{safe}$ is the safety radius.
+For an obstacle $i$, we define the candidate barrier function $B_i(\mathbf{r}_t) = \| \mathbf{r}_t \|^2 - r_{safe}^2$, where $\mathbf{r}_t$ denotes the relative position vector extending from the UAV to the nearest obstacle point identified within the local point cloud reconstructed from real-time depth observations and $r_{safe}$ is the safety radius.
 Considering the second-order nature of quadrotor dynamics, we employ the HOCBF formulation to ensure the forward invariance of the safe set.
 The associated safety constraint is defined as: